JaPNaA/jbackup/README.md

 The `--transformer` option tells `jbackup` there are minecraft files. `jbackup` can compress Minecraft files better with a transformer.

+### Config (Not implementeed)

+You may configure the options to compress: None / Fast / Default / Best

+None skips the compression step.
+This may be ideal for small files or files that have already been compressed.
+Do not use None compression with tranformers!
+Transformers often decompress input files to achieve smaller deltas (smaller backups).

+If not specified, the default compression is Fast.

 ### Snapshots

 We can store 'snapshots' of the parent directory using the `snapshot` command.